0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/run-move-locally.md

 * `0` &mdash; Index/ref_id of the sender account.
 For this example, it is the same account which compiled and published the module.
 * `/var/folders/tq/8gxrrmhx16376zxd5r4h9hhn_x1zq3/T/5fa11d0acf5d53e8d257ab31534b2017/scripts/set_lbr_fee.mv` &mdash; Path to the compiled script.
-* `10000` &mdash; Amount of the fee in units of micro-Libra (0.01 Libra).
+* `10000` &mdash; Amount of the fee in units of micro-Diem (0.01 Diem).

 Next, we can set up another account and use the `pay_lbr_with_fee` script to send a payment with the added fee:

 ```
-libra% account create
+diem% account create
 >> Creating/retrieving next local account from wallet
 Created/retrieved local account #1 address aed273e4e7b36276e1442656cc16eb31
-libra% account mintb 1 10 LBR
+diem% account mintb 1 10 LBR
 >> Creating recipient account before minting from faucet
 waiting ....
 transaction executed!